sutharshani/Twitter-Sentimental-Analysis/README.md

 [back to top](#table-of-contents)

 ## Project Status
-We were able to classify tweet sentiment with good accuracy \
+We were able to classify tweet sentiment with good accuracy. \
 [back to top](#table-of-contents)

 ## Versioning